codeofandrin/srfvirus-spotify/README.md

 The application increments the count of a song every time it's played.
 Then it sorts the songs by count and those in the top 100 that aren't in the playlist yet are added.
 Every song beyond the top 100 is removed, if it's in the playlist.
+Also, if a song is not played anymore within two weeks, it's removed as well.

 ### SRF Virus: Night Out
 This playlist consists of current songs that are played on the SRF Virus radio channel during the